Event-based Continuous Color Video Decompression from Single Frames: Experiments

 \subsection{Downstream Applications}

-\textbf{Blur-free Gaussian Splatting} 3D reconstruction has long been a task that has achieved varying results with traditional images.
+\textbf{Blur-free Gaussian Splatting}.
+3D reconstruction has long been a task that has achieved varying results with traditional images.
 It is also a task commonly plagued by non-ideal input images (e.g. blurry images).
-Camera pose estimation and calibration are achieved by running COLMAP \cite{schoenberger2016mvs,schoenberger2016sfm} for the original images and our decompressed images separately.
+Here, camera pose estimation and calibration are achieved by running COLMAP \cite{schoenberger2016mvs,schoenberger2016sfm} for the original images and our decompressed images separately.
 These results are used to reconstruct the 3D scene with 3D Gaussian Splatting~\cite{kerbl3Dgaussians}.
 Figure~\ref{fig:gaussian_splat} shows the final results with \ours{} providing significantly sharper reconstructions.

-\textbf{Fiducial Tag Detection} AprilTags~\cite{olson2011apriltag} represent an external validation of the geometric consistency of our reconstruction at a fine-grained resolution.
+\textbf{Fiducial Tag Detection}.
+AprilTags~\cite{olson2011apriltag} represent an external validation of the geometric consistency of our reconstruction at a fine-grained resolution.
 Each tag is detected through the high-contrast square and decoded through the bit pattern on the interior.
 This AprilTag grid is commonly used in calibration pipelines~\cite{maye2013self} or as robust SLAM features~\cite{pfrommer2019tagslam}.
 For these tasks, many detections are required.
-We see an improvement in detection rate from 8,854 detections in the original imager to 10,342 with \ours{} (an improved detection can be seen in Figure~\ref{fig:tag_correction}).
+We see an improvement in detection rate from 8,854 detections in the original imager to 10,342 with \ours{} (as can be noticed in \cref{fig:tag_correction}). \Cref{tab:tag} shows the number of detected tags for different methods.
+On average, our detection rate increased $20\%$ over interpolation methods.